jwang1122/mice/doc/requirement.md

 | deaths  | after          |
 | notes   | after          |

-startid is inferred (the largest msid + 1)

-in the db
+startid is inferred (the largest msid + 1) in the db , ❓ create maxid table in data, is it right?❓

+👎😢 **Problem:** using largest msid may cause issues.
+1. the field must be an integer, not like "A1234";
+2. if more than one user try to grab the max number, will cause duplication.
+3. that's why noadays, people use uuid which will never get duplicated.

+❓ What is the begining letter before the number of msid? how many different letters combination?

+❓ to generate breeding table with out number of mice borned, how can we add those mice into mice table? which number corresponding to which mouse?

+## Generate pdf report